oddt/oddt/docs/index.rst

 Toolkits
 --------

 You can use any supported toolkit united under common API (for reference see `Pybel <https://open-babel.readthedocs.org/en/latest/UseTheLibrary/Python_Pybel.html>`_ or `Cinfony <https://code.google.com/p/cinfony/>`_).
 All methods and software which based on Pybel/Cinfony should be drop in compatible with ODDT toolkits.
-In contrast to it’s predecessors, which were aimed to have minimalistic API, ODDT introduces extended methods and additional handles.
-This extensions allow to use toolkits at all it’s grace and some features may be backported from others to introduce missing functionalities.
+In contrast to its predecessors, which were aimed to have minimalistic API, ODDT introduces extended methods and additional handles.
+This extensions allow to use toolkits at all its grace and some features may be backported from others to introduce missing functionalities.
 To name a few:

 * coordinates are returned as Numpy Arrays